plewis/plewis.github.io/phylogenetics/lab-ape.md

 ## What to turn in

-To get points for completing this lab, email (or Slack to) Zach the answers to the :thinking: thinking questions.
+To get points for completing this lab, send the answers to the :thinking: thinking questions to Analisa via Slack.